Trust.

 Somehow, you need to brace your self for the ride.

-When our second son was 5 days old he stopped breathing.
-By the time the ambulance arrived he was coughing and crying, air filling up his lungs once again.
+When our second son was 5 days old, he stopped breathing.
+When the ambulance arrived, he was coughing and crying, air filling his lungs again.
 But we still had to transport him to the hospital for tests: EKG, spinal tap, blood panel, etc. I was the ripe age of 25 when a firestorm of unknowns blazed at me from every direction.
 Trust?

 Parenting becomes a cosmic Trust walk in a galaxy of unknowns.

-One day you’re floating atop a certain air of confidence, the next day you’re sucked into a black hole with no idea where you are, how you got there, and when or if you’ll get out alive.
-One day you’re celebrating a majestic supernova of accomplishment or milestone, and the next your ego takes a pummeling from a vicious meteor shower of doubt, uncertainty, fear.
+One day you’re floating atop a certain air of confidence; the next day, you’re sucked into a black hole with no idea where you are, how you got there, and when or if you’ll get out alive.
+One day, you’re celebrating a majestic supernova of accomplishment or milestone, and the next, your ego takes a pummeling from a vicious meteor shower of doubt, uncertainty, and fear.

 Therefore, I guess raising kids is also a cosmic Love walk.